 It is at the far end of Dawar town, after the market.
 You can ask the locals for directions.
 Right next to this marsh is also the spot where the campsites in Dawar are.

 It is the top of a hillock that offers a 360-degree view of the entire Dawar town, the Kishenganga dam lake, and the surrounding villages.
 It is another good spot to see sunrise and sunset.

 It is a small cafe run by the Indian Army.
-Until a couple of years ago, it was just a wet canteen frequented by the Indian soldiers.
-But now, it is a very fancy and modern-looking cafe that is a favorite spot to hang out both for the tourists and the locals.
+Until a couple of years ago, it was just a wet canteen frequented by Indian soldiers.
+But now, it is a very fancy and modern-looking cafe that is a favorite spot to hang out, both for tourists and locals.